ecampbell/moodle-qformat_wordtable/README.txt

 -------------

 Date          Version   Comment
-2015/08/01    3.2.0     Support All-or-Nothing Multiple Choice import and export 2015/07/27    3.1.11    Support question export for all built-in question types 2015/07/25    3.1.10    Support question import in Lessons
+2015/08/03    3.2.1     Grab extra memory to allow very large Word files to be imported 2015/08/01    3.2.0     Support All-or-Nothing Multiple Choice import and export 2015/07/27    3.1.11    Support question export for all built-in question types 2015/07/25    3.1.10    Support question import in Lessons